 Drawing on his extensive collaborative experience, Dean Williams continues to create partnerships between the university, the Central Ohio community, and regional and national partners including Battelle, Boeing, GE, GM, Honda, NetJets and NASA Glenn.
 With his background in research, he is working to increase funding for Ohio State’s many internationally recognized research centers.
 Williams is accomplished at managing complex organizations under financial constraints and developing universities as engines of economic growth.
 He has a robust history of fundraising in the public and private sectors, bringing financial support to realize the institution’s strategic goals.

 The Ohio State University was founded in 1870; the Department of Mathematics and Engineering was one of seven original departments.
-Today, the College of Engineering offers 14 undergraduate and 14 graduate programs in 10 departments or centers, as well as five undergraduate and graduate degrees in the Knowlton School of Architecture.
+Today, the College of Engineering offers 14 undergraduate and 15 graduate programs in 10 departments or centers, as well as three undergraduate and four graduate degrees in the Knowlton School of Architecture.

 A native of Leeds, England, Williams holds B.A., M.A., Ph.D. and Sc.D. degrees from the University of Cambridge.
 He is a strong advocate for excellence in education and research, and is co-author and editor of 11 textbooks and conference proceedings and author or co-author of over 400 publications on the application of electron microscopy to studies of metals and alloys.